-In her introduction to the 2001 Orb Books reprint edition of the seminal novel, veteran libertarian activist and long-time LFS member Andrea Millen Rich (proprietor of Laissez Faire Books, a key mail-order bookstore for freedom-lovers in the pre-Amazon era) described the novel as “a hard-boiled, chatty, slam-bang philosophical adventure that looks and feels like a fusion of Raymond Chandler, Robert Heinlein, and Ayn Rand (that’s President Ayn Rand, this side of the Broach).
+In her introduction to the 2001 Orb Books reprint edition of the seminal novel, veteran libertarian activist and long-time LFS member Andrea Millen Rich (former proprietor of Laissez Faire Books, a key mail-order bookstore for freedom-lovers in the pre-Amazon era) described the novel as “a hard-boiled, chatty, slam-bang philosophical adventure that looks and feels like a fusion of Raymond Chandler, Robert Heinlein, and Ayn Rand (That’s President Ayn Rand, this side of the Broach).”

 Set in a near-future United States where the economy and technology have stagnated and society has decayed because of increasing government control by an arrogant federal bureaucracy and the intrusive Federal Security Police, the story kicks into gear when middle-aged Denver detective Win Bear, investigating the murder of a University physicist, accidentally discovers the alternate-worlds portal.